 \section{Abstract}

-We report a detailed inelastic neutron scattering (INS) and muon spin relaxation ($\mu SR$) investigations of a trimer Ruthenate Ba$_{5}$Ru$_{3}$O$_{12}$ system, which undergoes long-range antiferromagnetic ordering at \textit{$T_N$} = 60 K. The INS reveals two distinct spin-wave excitations below \textit{$T_N$}: one at $\sim$ 5.6 meV and the other at 10–15 meV.
-The coexistence of such excitations at both low and high momentum transfer ($|$Q$|$)-regions is speculated to be strong electronic correlation and spin-phonon coupling of Ruthenium.
-By accompanying the INS spectra based on a linear spin wave theory using SpinW software, we show that Ba$_{5}$Ru$_{3}$O$_{12}$ exhibits spin frustration due to competing exchange interactions between neighboring and next-neighboring Ru-moments, exchange anisotropy and strong spin-orbit coupling, which yields a non-collinear spin structure, in contrast to other ruthenate trimers in this series.
-Interestingly, these magnetic excitations does not completely vanish even at high temperatures above \textit{$T_N$}, evidencing short-range magnetic correlations in this trimer system.
-This is further supported by $\mu SR$ spectroscopy, which exhibits a gradual drop in the initial asymmetry around the magnetic phase transition and is further verified through maximum entropy analysis.
-The results of $\mu SR$ spectroscopy indicates a dynamic nature of magnetic order, attributed to local magnetic anisotropy within the trimer as a result of local structural distortion and different hybridization, consistent with canted spin-structure.
+We report a detailed inelastic neutron scattering (INS) and muon spin relaxation ($\mu$SR) investigations of a trimer Ruthenate Ba$_{5}$Ru$_{3}$O$_{12}$ system, which undergoes long-range antiferromagnetic ordering at \textit{$T_N$} = 60 K. The INS reveals two distinct spin-wave excitations below \textit{$T_N$}: one at $\sim$ 5.6 meV and the other at 10-15 meV.
+By accompanying the INS spectra based on a linear spin wave theory using SpinW software and machine learning force fields (MLFFs), we show that Ba$_{5}$Ru$_{3}$O$_{12}$ exhibits spin frustration due to competing exchange interactions between neighboring and next-neighboring Ru-moments, exchange anisotropy and strong spin-orbit coupling, which yields a non-collinear spin structure, in contrast to other ruthenate trimers in this series.
+Interestingly, these magnetic excitations do not completely vanish even at high temperatures above \textit{$T_N$}, evidencing short-range magnetic correlations in this trimer system.
+This is further supported by $\mu$SR spectroscopy, which exhibits a gradual drop in the initial asymmetry around the magnetic phase transition and is further verified through maximum entropy analysis.
+The results of $\mu$SR spectroscopy indicates a dynamic nature of magnetic order, attributed to local magnetic anisotropy within the trimer as a result of local structural distortion and different hybridization, consistent with canted spin-structure.
 We predict the ground state of Ru$_{3}$O$_{12}$-isolated trimer through theoretical calculations which agree with the experimentally observed spin excitation.